Ms-Mtolo/Ms-Mtolo/README.md

 I am currently learning to sharpen my skills in building database management systems using MYSQL and Rest API (self-taught)

+I am a critical thinker, attentive to detail and a problem solver at best.

 * 🌍  I'm based in South Africa, Gauteng, Pretoria
 * ✉️  You can contact me at [mkhantsho5@gmail.com](mailto:mkhantsho5@gmail.com)
 * 🧠  I'm currently learning Node.js, C#, API's and other back-end tools